 A clear policy regarding refunds and money back arrangements is crucial when building trust with customers.
 People are naturally inclined and curious to try new things but prefer if less risk is involved, especially when it comes to money.

 The Trust.Zone refund policy seemed clear enough at first glance.
 You get a 10-day money back guarantee should you decide to try it out and cancel within this period.
 But wait, what is that?

 I was aware the Free Trial is limited to 1 GB data transfer, but nothing suggested limitations on the paid plans.
 If you are just trying Trust.Zone out, make sure to keep an eye on your usage statistics, or you risk losing any chance of getting a refund, should you decide to request it.

-The monthly rate of $8.88 is fairly affordable.
-Trust.Zone’s best-value deal is fixed on a $2.88 rate and comes with the 2-year package.
+The monthly rate of $6.99 is more than affordable.
+Still, Trust.Zone’s best-value deal is fixed on $2.88/month and comes with the 2-year package.

 The biannual package was hidden on the website for quite some time and you could only get the deal after a request to the support team.
 I am glad to see the deal is back on the company page as it’s undoubtedly very lucrative.